rfbproto/rfbproto/rfbproto.rst

 whole frames.
 The client must first decode all the received frames in a single message, and then display the result.

+The server may send frames that are larger than the associated rectangle in either dimension, but frames should never be smaller.
+The client must crop oversized frames to fit the rectangle by trimming off the bottom and/or right side.

 The server must start sending *data* for the new context from I-frame to provide correct decoding for the client side.